AndrewCopeland/zettelkasten/README.md

   init              Initialize the $HOME/.zettelkasten
 ```

 To create a zettel perform the following.
-This will open up vi and once you are done save the zettel will be created.
+This will open up vi and once you are done save the zettel.
 ```bash
 zk new "my first zettel"
 ```